CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 In this task, you will connect Blob Storage as a data source in Azure AI Studio's Chat Playground.
 The GPT-4 Turbo and text embedding models will process the uploaded files, extract relevant data, and create indexed vectors in Azure AI Search.
 You will then review the created indexes.

-1. As you have setup Copilot Studio, now it's time to ingest data.
-Navigate to Azure Portal from your browser.

 1. From Azure Portal, scroll down and click on **Resource groups**.